deanishe/alfred-workflow/README.md

 Alfred-Workflow
 ===============

-A helper library in Python for authors of workflows for [Alfred 2][alfred].
+A helper library in Python for authors of workflows for [Alfred 2 and 3][alfred].

 [![Build Status][shield-travis]][travis] [![Coverage Status][shield-coveralls]][coveralls] [![Latest Version][shield-version]][pypi] [![Development Status][shield-status]][pypi] [![Supported Python Versions][shield-pyversions]][pypi] [![Downloads][shield-download]][pypi]

-Supports OS X 10.6+ (Python 2.6 and 2.7).
+Supports OS X 10.6+ and Python 2.6 and 2.7 (Alfred 3 is 10.9+/2.7 only).

+Alfred-Workflow is designed to take the grunt work out of writing a workflow.

+It gives you the tools to create a fast and featureful Alfred workflow from an API, application or library in minutes.

 Features